 Yes, this data is in the hands of WhatsApp and likely not resident on the user’s device.
 WhatsApp is “a member of the Facebook family of companies” and let’s be honest here – Facebook has problems with both security and credibility.

 The WhatsApp Legal Agreement

-Moving on to the general legal concerns, but remember I AM NOT A LAWYER.
-Sorry to yell, but want to make sure you heard me.
+We’ll move on to the general legal concerns, but remember I AM NOT A LAWYER.
+(Sorry to yell, but want to make sure you heard me.)

 I am sure the White House counsel and Mr. Kushner’s own attorneys have considered this, but it is important to recognize that when anyone uses WhatsApp, they agree to a contract, a legal contract with many implications.
 While I applaud WhatsApp for using mostly common English language, there are plenty of things to be concerned about.

 “You must access and use our Services only for legal, authorized, and acceptable purposes.”